A FAMILY HISTORY FOR THE

 Alt Sapust, Alt Dubisch, and Tarnawola

-The Radkes, Krassins, Kurtz, and related tuchmacher families settled in the Alt Sapust area.
+The Radkes, Krassins, Kurtz, and related tuchmacher families were from the Alt Sapust area.
 Like Faustindorf, these villages were on sandy alkaline soil suitable for growing flax.
 They were also on the Styr River so the mud flats were suitable for processing the flax straw to extract the linen fiber.

 The German tuchmachers arrived in the Alt Sapust area about the same time as the German tuchmachers arrived in the Faustindorf area.
 In both cases the tuchmachers first resided in the Lodz area (the Hoffmans in Stanislowow, Rawa and the Krassins in just west of the Hoffmans in Laskowice) before moving on to Volhynia around 1835.
-The two groups of people were linked by teacher Jacob Reiser in Faustindorf and his sister Juliana who was a midwife that lived in the Alt Sapust area.
+The two groups of people were linked by teacher Jacob Reiser in Faustindorf and his sister Juliana Lehmann (nee Reiser) in the Alt Sapust area.
 The church book (Kirchenbuch) for some of their years in the Alt Sapust, Alt Dubisch, and Tarnawola area is also available on microfilm from the Mormons.

-Below is a map showing the move from the Lodz area to Faustindorf and Stanislowa to Romansdorf and ultimately to Grunwald.
+Below is a map showing the move from the Lodz area to Faustindorf/Stanislowa to Romansdorf and ultimately to Grunwald.
 The tale of the last two moves will follow a description of how our ancestors lived while in Volhynia.
 Also in the next web pages are details from the family trees of the families mentioned above.